kiosion/kio.dev/README.md

 ## About

-React app, sanity studio, and nodejs / express api for my visual art / development portfolio, blog, bio, and social links.
+Sveltekit app, sanity studio, and express api for my art / development portfolio, blog, and social links.

-Live at <a href="https://kio.dev/">kio.dev</a>
+(Soon to be) live at <a href="https://kio.dev/">kio.dev</a>

 ## Building / running